 Overcoming My Mind

 The mental aspect of my alcohol addiction was the hardest part for me to overcome.
-I always fancied myself as an intelligent person but I could never understand why, when it came to alcohol, I could never control myself.
+I always fancied myself as an intelligent person, but I could never understand why I could never control myself when it came to alcohol.
 I’ve come to learn that my brain is wired differently.
 My mind reacts to alcohol abnormally.
-In order for me to overcome the mental addiction I had to first stop drinking.
+For me to overcome the mental addiction, I had first to stop drinking.
 While stopping is the first step, it took a little more work to ensure that I did not fall back into old thinking.
 I had to have a complete psychic change.
-For me this was brought about by working a 12-step program.
-Although I’ve been away from the alcohol for some time now, my mind still likes to play tricks on me.
-It tries to tell me that I can have just one drink, or that I will be able to control it this time.
-Judging from my past I know that I was never able to have just one or I was never able to control it.
-I am unable to control it because the of an allergy of the body.
+For me, this happened by working a 12-step program.
+Although I’ve abstained from alcohol for some time now, my mind still likes to play tricks on me.
+It tries to tell me that I can have just one drink or that I will be able to control it this time.
+Judging from my past, I know that I could never have just one, or I was never able to control it.
+I am unable to control it because of an allergy to the body.

 Allergic to Alcohol

 When I ingest alcohol, my body has an allergic reaction, not hives and swelling, but I have intense cravings for more.
 Once I start, I am unable to stop until it is all gone or I pass out.
 The good news is, is as long as I refrain from drinking, I won’t have these cravings.
-I would like to say not drinking is easy for me but it’s one of the hardest things I’ve had to do.
+I want to say not drinking is easy for me, but it’s one of the hardest things I’ve had to do.
 I turned to alcohol as a way to deal with life.
 It was my coping mechanism that I would use when things were bad to feel better and that I would use when things were good to feel better.
-In order to find new coping skills, I turned to the 12-step program.
+To find new coping skills, I turned to the 12-step program.
 Here I found someone who would take me through the steps to help ensure that I would not pick up another drink.
-I don’t know exactly when it happened but one day I realized that I was no longer craving a drink which was mind blowing for an alcoholic like myself.
+I don’t know exactly when it happened, but one day I realized that I was no longer craving a drink which was mind-blowing for an alcoholic like myself.

 The Hole I Once Filled with Alcohol

-I turned to drinking to fill a void that I thought only alcohol could fix.
+I turned to a drink to fill a void that I thought only alcohol could fix.
 When I drank, I was overcome with a sense of fulfillment.
-It provided me a way to feel like I was someone, what I did not know was it was the one thing that was preventing me from becoming who I am.
-Once I quit drinking, I still had this void but I was no longer using alcohol to fill it.
-I learned from working a program that I have to fill that void with spirituality.
+I was definitely self-medicating.
+It provided me a way to feel like I was someone.
+I did not know that it was the one thing that was preventing me from becoming who I am.
+Once I quit drinking, I still had this void, but I no longer used alcohol to fill it.
+I learned from working in a program that I have to fill that void with spirituality.
 I needed to find a higher power that I could rely on.
-This was a big problem for me, having a science background I wanted tangible evidence, I wasn’t open to the idea that some higher power could grant me a sense of well-being that I only associated with booze.
+This was a big problem for me.
+Having a science background, I wanted tangible evidence.
+I wasn’t open to the idea that some higher power could grant me a sense of well-being that I only associated with alcohol.
 Once I was willing to let go of this idea and have a little bit of willingness, I was amazed at the evidence my high power laid at my feet.
 For an alcoholic like myself, it is normal for me to be loaded.
-Slowly but surely I was getting further and further away from my last drink, but the bad news is the further I get away from the last drink, the closer I get to the next.
+Slowly but surely, I was getting further away from my last drink, but the bad news is the further I get away from the last drink, the closer I get to the next.
 That’s why it is imperative I keep 12 steps between myself and the next drink.